heitornascimento/speech-chord/README.md

 # speech-chord
-A functional prototype Chord Dictionary with voice recognition-based search.
+This small app served as a final project, along with monograph for Computer Science degree.
+A functional prototype for Chord Dictionary with voice recognition-based search